 The School Safety Plan is reviewed annually with staff.
-It was reviewed and updated and approved by SSC on September 22.
-2022, which includes representation from certificated staff, classified staff, and parents / quardians.
+It was reviewed and updated and approved by SSC on September 21, 2023, which includes representation from certificated staff, classified staff, and parents / guardians.
+The plan is in compliance with SB 187 and is reviewed and approved by the LJSD Board of Trustees annually during the March meeting of the board of trustees.